IntusCoreLabs/clove.labs/README.md

 # 🌿 clove.labs — Describe it and Clove builds it for you.

-**Clove** is an **open-source autonomous agent** that helps you generate, configure, and structure software projects using artificial intelligence.
+**clove** is an **open-source autonomous agent** that helps you generate, configure, and structure software projects using artificial intelligence.
 Whether you're building a web app or an API, Clove gets you started instantly: clean, typed, and production-ready.

 ---